 We often receive questions regarding USDA loans and monthly mortgage insurance or “PMI” as this is commonly referred to.
 Monthly mortgage insurance is often required for loans when the down payment is less than 20%.
 The technical term of this monthly fee can vary based on the loan program.
 In this post, we will break down the information home buyers will want to know.

-In the case of conventional or “conforming” loans, PMI paid on all loans that are above 80% loan to value.
-Under the Homeowner’s Protection Act, private mortgage insurance (PMI) can be removed by the request of the homeowner or automatically when the mortgage balance is paid down 80% or less.
+In the case of conventional or “conforming” loans, PMI is paid on all loans that are above 80% loan-to-value.
+Under the Homeowner’s Protection Act, private mortgage insurance (PMI) can be removed at the request of the homeowner or automatically when the mortgage balance is paid down to 80% or less.

 FHA loans call this fee the mortgage insurance premium (MIP).
 Again, this is a monthly fee however it is required for the life of the loan when you finance over 90% loan to value.
 Basically, with a down payment of 10% or greater, the MIP will be removed after 11 years.

-With USDA loans, they don’t technically have monthly PMI.
+With USDA loans, they don’t technically have monthly “PMI” mortgage insurance.
 Instead, USDA refers to this as their “annual fee” Like, FHA, the USDA annual fee is paid monthly for the life of the loan.
-The good news is this fee is over 2x less when compared to FHA loans.
+The good news is this fee is less when compared to FHA loans.
 Here’s an example to help show you the difference: